Indiana AG Escalates Fact-Free War on 10-Year-Old’s Abortion Doc

-Indiana Attorney General Todd Rokita is doubling down on the outrage after a 10-year-old rape victim traveled to his state to have an abortion—but he’s directing almost all of it at the doctor who performed the procedure.
+On Thursday afternoon, Indiana Attorney General Todd Rokita doubled down on the outrage after a 10-year-old rape victim traveled to his state for an abortion—going so far as to suggest that the doctor involved could face criminal charges for not reporting the procedure.

+But mere hours later, his claims were smashed to bits when a local TV station published documents showing Dr. Caitlin Bernard had properly reported the abortion.

+In response to Rokita’s threats, Bernard’s lawyer alleged the AG had “smeared” his client, adding that a lawsuit against him is now on the table.

 A 27-year-old Guatemalan national, Gerson Fuentes, was arrested Tuesday for allegedly raping the Ohio girl on May 12.
 The girl fell pregnant and on June 22, her mother alerted child services in the state who, in turn, alerted Columbus police, Detective Jeffrey Huhn said Wednesday.